Chinese landing ship Changbai Shan: Construction and career

 She was launched on 26 September 2011 at Hudong-Zhonghua Shipyard in Shanghai and commissioned on 23 September 2012 into the South Sea Fleet.

 From January to February 2015, Changbai Shan and Yuncheng and Chaohu of the 18th Gulf of Aden escort fleet visited Britain, France, Germany, and the Netherlands.
-On January 12, the formation visited the Portsmouth Naval Port in the United Kingdom.
-The British Daily Mail reported on this on January 13: "Three huge warships entered the Royal Navy's home in the amazement of the crowd, but unfortunately they are Chinese warships, not British".
-On January 26, the formation arrived at the Port of Rotterdam in the Netherlands.
+On 12 January, the formation visited the Portsmouth Naval Port in the United Kingdom.
+The British Daily Mail reported on this on 13 January: "Three huge warships entered the Royal Navy's home in the amazement of the crowd, but unfortunately they are Chinese warships, not British".
+On 26 January, the formation arrived at the Port of Rotterdam in the Netherlands.
 They were the first Chinese navy ship to paid an official visit to the Netherlands for the first time in 43 years since the establishment of diplomatic relations between China and the Netherlands.
 During the docking period, a local lady asked: "Which country do you rent such a large warship?
 Or built it yourself?"
 In August 2015, Changbai Shan with other ships went to Vladivostok, Russia to participate in the "Maritime Joint-2015 (II)" Sino-Russian military exercise.
-On August 25, the joint landed in Russia's Peter the Great Bay began a battle.
+On 25 August, the joint landed in Russia's Peter the Great Bay began a battle.
 According to the pictures taken by the media, Changbai Shan released 14 amphibious marine combat vehicles, carrying 150 marines to attack the target tidal flat position.

-On May 15, 2016, Changbai Shan went to Thailand to participate in the one-month "Blue Assault 2016" Sino-Thai Marine Corps joint training.
+On 15 May 2016, Changbai Shan went to Thailand to participate in the one-month "Blue Assault 2016" Sino-Thai Marine Corps joint training.

-9 February 2021, the 37th escort group which consists of Yinchuan, Hengyang, Chaganhu, Wuzhi Shan and Tianshuxing participated in the Annual High Sea Joint Training Exercises.
+On 9 February 2021, the 37th escort group which consists of Yinchuan, Hengyang, Chaganhu, Wuzhi Shan and Tianshuxing participated in the Annual High Sea Joint Training Exercises.